Links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Bose Sport Open Earbuds?

 If you frequently exercise outside and feel lost without your music, the Bose Sport Open Earbuds is the next piece of gear for your kit.
 If you want a more versatile, comfortable pair of earphones with better microphone quality, check out other top contenders.

 To all of you non-athletes, don’t immediately write off the Sport Open Earbuds: these are a very safe option for anyone who likes to break up their days with neighborhood walks.
 Whether you live in a city or out in the country, it’s always best to err on the side of caution and remain aware of your surroundings.
 These earphones give you the best of both worlds since they play stereo sound while letting you hear the outside world, and the sound quality is much better than software-powered ambient passthrough modes.

 If these earbuds still don’t seem like the right fit for you, don’t worry: that’s where our next section comes in.

 Editor’s note: this review was written with headset firmware version 1.1.2-21274+132ebd5 and version 4.3.4 of the Bose Music app.

-Another great option if you want to stick to an ear hook design: the Beats Powerbeats Pro, or the Beats Powerbeats if you aren’t set on true wireless earbuds.
-Both sets of Beats earphones house the Apple H1 chip for functions like audio sharing, voice access to Siri, and more.
+iPhone owners who want to stick to an ear hook design: the Beats Powerbeats Pro if you aren’t set on true wireless earbuds.
+This set of Beats earphones houses the Apple H1 chip for functions like audio sharing, voice access to Siri, and more.